michaell4438/bs/README.md

  2. In `bs.py`, or whatever you may have renamed it to, edit the variable `language_choices` at the top of the file to reflect the name of the directory that it was placed in.
 In my example above, I would call it `my-template`

 _If you compiled bs.py to an executable, you may need to rebuild it.
 This may be changed in a future release._

+If you want it added to the global BS repo, create a pull request or send me an email: michael@lachut.com